cboettig/ews-review/manuscript-w-refs.md

 These are some of the most problematic cases.
 They represent disruptive but potentially avoidable events, but would not be detected by using CSD as an EWS.
-These cases include bifurcations in continuous time [@Schrieber2008] and discrete time [@Schrieber2003], explicitly spatial (Bel et al. 2012) and non-spatial, chaotic (Schreiber 2003, ) and non-chaotic (Hastings and Wysham 2010, , ) examples.
+These cases include bifurcations in continuous time (Schreiber and Rudolf 2008) and discrete time (Schreiber 2003), explicitly spatial (Bel et al. 2012) and non-spatial, chaotic (Schreiber 2003, Hastings and Wysham 2010) and non-chaotic (Schreiber and Rudolf 2008, Hastings and Wysham 2010, Bel et al. 2012) examples.
 Before warning signals can be reliably applied to novel systems, research must provide a way to discern if the dynamics correspond to the better understood warning signals of the saddle-node case or the more complex patterns such as the examples discussed here.

 One class of bifurcations in which we would not expect to see CSD prior to regime shift are sometimes known as *crises*.
 Crises are sudden changes in the dynamics of chaotic attractors that occur in response to small changes in parameters (Grebogi et al. 1983).
-Chaotic attractors are features of many ecological models (Hastings et al. 1993), and chaotic behavior has been shown in some ecological systems [@Constantino1997].
+Chaotic attractors are features of many ecological models (Hastings et al. 1993), and chaotic behavior has been shown in some ecological systems (Costantino et al. 1997).

 Hastings and Wysham (2010) examined a continuous model of a stochastic three-species food chain where all species migrate between six patches.
 When